 You might be wondering how to do it, which is why I created this guide that will walk you through why it's so important, and then how to start!

 Why is Tummy Time so Important?

-Tummy time helps build up neck muscles which allow baby to lift their head, turn their head, and eventually control their head from falling back.
-It also helps get them prepared for being able to roll onto their back, and also crawling.
+- Helps build neck muscles (to allow baby to lift their head, turn their head and eventually control their head from falling back.)

-Extra hint: have a burp cloth at the ready, because baby might have a few spit-ups here and there!
+Just make sure to have a burp cloth ready, because baby might have a few spit ups here and there.

 Also, in the beginning few months, always remember to have a burp cloth or towl at the ready for any possible spit-ups.